 How does schema markup help us optimize for voice search?

-Schema can improve the possibility of achieving a featured snippet in the SERP results, These are commonly known as Google Answer Boxes and often appear in “position zero” above all other content, giving them great visibility.
+Schema can improve the possibility of achieving a featured snippet in the SERP results.
+Commonly known as Google Answer Boxes, these often appear in “position zero” above all other content, giving them great visibility.

-In addition to that prominent placement for text-based searches, voice search results are pulled from these featured snippets.
-Using structured data to optimize your onpage content is critical if you want to be the information provider featured in Google Answer Boxes and subsequently in responses to voice queries.
+In addition to that prominent placement for text-based searches, voice search results pull from these featured snippets.
+Using structured data to optimize your on-page content is critical if you want to be the information provider featured in Google Answer Boxes and subsequently in responses to voice queries.

 Does Google rank voice search results differently?

 Yes and no. Google doesn’t have a particular algorithm for voice queries but they do hire human voice search raters, who evaluate voice search results based on information satisfaction and speech quality.
-Remember that just 20% of search volume is covered by anchor or core search terms, while 80% of search volume is found with long-tailed keywords and search phrases.
-Dig into those longer-tail queries to find your opportunities to create content that will appeal to Google, its quality raters, and consumers alike.
+Remember that just 20% of search volume cover anchor or core search terms.
+Meanwhile 80% of search volume lies with long-tailed keywords and search phrases.
+Dig into those longer-tail queries to find your opportunities.
+Then create content that will appeal to Google, its quality raters, and consumers alike.

 What is a good content strategy for Voice Search Optimization?

-Given that voice queries are often long tail and often structured as a question (e.g. “does this (brand) furniture store offer discounts on labor day”) one voice optimization strategy is to create a detailed FAQ page about your brands products and services.
+Voice queries appear often as long tail and structured as a question (e.g. “does this (brand) furniture store offer discounts on labor day”).
+So one voice optimization strategy is to create a detailed FAQ page about your brands products and services.
 Make sure to apply thorough optimization (using H1 tags, schema, etc.) to this detailed FAQ page.
 This custom content structure also improve the probability of obtaining a Google Answer Box for a user’s question.

-How can we make voice search results more compelling?
+How can we make search results more compelling?

 Although you want to provide the best information, optimizing for voice search shouldn’t make your content dry or boring.
 Use strategies like incorporating UGC to keep it light and conversational, while also providing that social validation consumers love to see (and hear!) as they’re making their purchasing decisions.
 You can learn more about this in our recent POV, 7 Types of Content You Need in a Voice Search World.

 As with traditional search, the greatest risk is that consumers might receive inaccurate or outdated information about your brand and its locations.
-When this happens, it could mean driving a consumer to the wrong location, or having them arrive at a closed store… or even delivering them directly to a competitor.
+When this happens, it could mean driving a consumer to the wrong location or a closed store.
+Even worse: delivering them directly to a competitor.

-Google compiles information from a vast number of resources including your website, but also data aggregators, directories, social media networks, review sites and more.
+Google compiles information from a vast number of resources.
+These include your website, data aggregators, directories, social media networks, review sites and more.
 Brands must be vigilant in maintaining and optimizing business listings for each location across the local search ecosystem.
 Learn more about the importance of Local Listings here.

 How can we get our voice search strategy off on the right foot?

-Your company’s search presence and the accuracy of your local listings across all locations is a critical first step in shifting to a voice-optimized mindset.
-We can help you get started with a free Local Presence Audit to determine your greatest challenges and opportunities.
+Your company’s search presence and local listings accuracy make up a critical first step in shifting to a voice-optimized mindset.
+Determine your greatest challenges and opportunities with a free Local Presence Audit.
 You’ll receive expert insight for optimizations across your local listings, location rankings, reviews and more.
-Get started here today.
+Get started here with our local SEO tools today.